A 3 Step Process to Quality

 I’m sure you’ve heard: jobs are moving out of the United States, and it’s causing frustration among American workers.
 More and more jobs are becoming automated, but many of the remaining jobs that need human beings are being outsourced to countries where the labor force is less expensive.
 Technology jobs are some of the main jobs that are moving offshore.
 Click here to read the blog in its entirety.LEARN MORE ABOUT RURAL SOURCING

 My Internship at Rural Sourcing

-Why Throwing More Bodies at Your IT Project is Not the Answer
+Why Throwing More Bodies at Your Web Application Development Project is Not the Answer